No products in the cart.

 Dan Rahill, CPA, JD, LL.M., CGMA

-Previously, Dan was with KPMG for 27 years and held numerous leadership roles, including Tax Managing Partner of the Chicago Metro Business Unit and Midwest Leader of the Mid-Market Practice.
-Dan was also a trustee of the KPMG Foundation and served as the Global Lead Partner on many of KPMG’s high-profile multinational accounts, privately held companies and family offices.
-Prior to KPMG, Dan practiced law in Chicago specializing in tax and estate planning.
+Previously, Dan was with KPMG for 27 years, where he held numerous leadership roles, including tax managing partner of the Chicago Metro Business Unit and trustee of the KPMG Foundation.
+He served as the lead partner on many of KPMG’s high-profile multinational accounts, privately held companies, and family offices.
+Prior to KPMG, Dan practiced law in Chicago, specializing in tax and estate planning.
 He began his career in audit with Ernst & Young.

 David Ruskin, Esq.

 David is a partner in HMB’s Litigation Group.
 He focuses his practice on business and tax litigation, as well as general counsel representation for privately-held companies and entrepreneurs in the cannabis industry.

 Known as an excellent listener, David’s approach is time-efficient and focused on getting to the client’s business goal.
 He handles a range of issues, including whistleblower (qui tam) and False Claims Act defense, partnership and ownership disputes, contract disputes and business torts and real estate and construction litigation.